Uncontested Divorce Attorneys Serving Colorado

 If you and your spouse agree on all aspects of your separation, including division of property and debts, maintenance, and allocation of parental responsibilities (if you have minor children), uncontested divorce filings may be an option for you.
 Colorado law does not describe an uncontested, no contest, or non-contested divorce differently from a contested divorce.
 You won't find these terms in the dissolution statutes.
 However, when parties agree on all terms there are differences in the process.

-What's the difference from a regular divorce?
+What's the difference in uncontested divorce from a regular divorce?

 Additionally, there are differences in the court filings.
 When there is no conflict, you and your spouse can file all required paperwork at the initiation of the case and potentially avoid appearing in court at all, in some circumstances.